-The Bank's ratings are assigned by Moody's Investors Service España, S.A., S&P Global Ratings Europe Limited, Fitch France - Société par Actions Simplifiée and any entity that is part of DBRS group and any successor to the relevant rating agency.
-The ratings as of the date of this Base Prospectus are the following: (a) Moody's Investors Service España, S.A.: "Ba2/NP" (re-presented as at 1 April 2019), (b) S&P Global Ratings Europe Limited: "BB/B" (re-presented as at 9 October 2018), (c) Fitch France - Société par Actions Simplifiée: "BB/B" (re-presented as at 6 December 2018) and (d) the relevant DBRS entity: "BB (high)/R-3" (re-presented as at 28 March 2019).
+The Bank's ratings are assigned by Moody's Investors Service España, S.A., S&P Global Ratings Europe Limited, Fitch Ratings Limited and any entity that is part of DBRS group and any successor to the relevant rating agency.
+The ratings as of the date of this Base Prospectus are the following: (a) Moody's: "Ba1 (long-term)/NP (short-term)" (re-presented as at 26 July 2019), (b) S&P: "BB (long-term)/B (short-term)" (re-presented as at 9 October 2018), (c) Fitch: "BB (long-term)/B (short-term)" (re-presented as at 6 December 2018) and (d) the relevant DBRS entity: "BBB(low) (long-term)/R-2 (short-term)" (re-presented as at 3 June 2019).

 Credit ratings represent an important component of the Bank's liquidity profile and affect the cost and other terms upon which the Bank is able to obtain funding.
 Changes to the Bank's credit ratings reflect, apart from changes to the rating of the Portuguese Republic, a series of factors intrinsic to the Bank.
-Currently, the ratings assigned to the Bank, with the exception of the Critical Obligations Ratings (COR) assigned by the relevant DBRS entity, are non-investment grade.
+Currently, the ratings assigned to the Bank, with the exception of the Critical Obligations Ratings ("COR") assigned by the relevant DBRS entity, are non-investment grade.
 In terms of capital, and despite the fact that the rating agencies recognise that the solvency levels of the Bank are better primarily due to the recapitalisation by the Portuguese State and by shareholders in June and September 2012, respectively, and more recently in July 2014, June 2015, November 2016 and the start of 2017, and the repayment of the GSIs, it remains uncertain whether adverse conditions of the Portuguese economy could impact the Bank's profitability and ability to generate income, jeopardising the Bank's ability to preserve capital.
-The rating agencies also consider the following additional risk factors: (i) the declining quality of the loan portfolio and any exposure to small and medium enterprises in Portugal; (ii) the Bank's exposure to public debt; (iii) the Bank's exposure to its main clients, particularly shareholders (5.2% of BCP's shareholders were also clients of BCP as at 31 December 2018); and (iv) continued dependency on funding from the ECB.
+The rating agencies also consider the following additional risk factors: (i) the declining quality of the loan portfolio and any exposure to small and medium enterprises ("SME") in Portugal; (ii) the Bank's exposure to public debt; (iii) the Bank's exposure to its main clients, particularly shareholders (0.9% of BCP's shareholders were also clients of BCP as at 31 December 2019); and (iv) continued resort to funding from the ECB.